sberan/slacksay/README.md

   `slacksay TOKEN`
   TOKEN can be obtained from https://api.slack.com/web

+  `slacksay TOKEN -t 4`
+  Sets the max time a single message will speak.
+Default: 6 seconds

 ##TODO
  * [ ] make electron app
  * [ ] make cross-platform (currently mac only)